jbrun001/foodmanager_admin/README.md

-# README for Fund Tracker
+# README for food manager admin
-This is the readme containing installation instructions for the Fund Tracker App.
+This is the readme containing installation instructions

 # Initial Installation
 These installation instructions are for deployment to a linux environment.

 ## Install process